TRT Global - Earthquake of magnitude 6.2 strikes Istanbul, no damage reported

-The quake hit at 1249 PM local time (0949 GMT) on Wednesday and was felt strongly across Istanbul on Wednesday and neighbouring provinces, prompting residents to flee buildings in fear.
+The quake hit at 12.49 PM local time (0949 GMT) and was felt strongly across Istanbul on Wednesday and neighbouring provinces, prompting residents to flee buildings in fear.

-Another earthquake of magnitude 4.9 hit at 1302 PM (1002 GMT), with the epicentre off the coast of Buyukcekmece in the Sea of Marmara.
+Another earthquake of magnitude 4.9 hit at 13.02 PM (10:02 GMT), with the epicenter off the coast of Buyukcekmece in the Sea of Marmara.

 AFAD said all relevant institutions and response teams have been mobilised and field scans are underway to assess potential damage and ensure public safety.